Nations lock horns as whalers, opponents meet in Brazil

 Incoming IWC chairman Joji Morishita said the meeting could determine the future of the 89-member intergovernmental body, torn for years by nagging disputes between conservationists and whalers.

-Morishita told AFP he wants to "change the paradigm to mutual respect from mutual denial," so the IWC can develop "rather than just fighting with each other."
+Morishita told AFP he wants to "change the paradigm to mutual respect from mutual denial."

-With southern right whales breaching and spouting huge plumes of mist in Florianopolis Bay -- clearly visible from delegates' hotels -- host country Brazil and Japan are proposing two diametrically opposed visions of how to manage them.
+"Our challenge at this meeting is whether we can bridge the two different ideas or find a situation where we can agree to disagree so that we can see the future rather than just fighting each other," said Morishita.

-Japan is presenting a "Way Forward" document that would create a "Sustainable Whaling Committee" for nations wishing to allow their nationals to hunt healthy whale populations for commercial purposes.
+With whales breaching and spouting huge plumes of misty air in Florianopolis bay -- clearly visible from delegates' hotels -- host country Brazil and Japan are proposing two diametrically opposed visions of how to manage them.

-Anti-whaling members like Australia, the European Union and New Zealand have vowed to block them.
+Japan is presenting a "Way Forward" document which would create a "Sustainable Whaling Committee" for nations wishing to allow their nationals to hunt healthy whale populations for commercial purposes.
+Anti-whaling members like the European Union, Australia and New Zealand are determined to block them.

-Brazil also introduced a draft resolution on "ghost gear" entanglement of whales and dolphins by abandoned fishing gear, aiming to further highlight the growing problem "and to clean up the material already accumulated in the ocean."
+Brazil would also expand the whale protection zone from the current Austral and Indian Oceans Sanctuaries to the entire South Atlantic.

-The IWC say the full extent is hard to assess as most entanglements are never observed, but research suggests over 300,000 whales and dolphins die annually due to entanglement in fishing gear, with more becoming trapped in marine debris.
+Other key issues being discussed in the week-long meeting are risks to whales of human-made underwater noise pollution, ship strikes, climate change and "ghost-gear" entanglement -- where whales are increasingly snared by abandoned fishing gear.

-Other key issues being discussed in the meeting are risks to whales of human-made underwater noise pollution, ship strikes and the effects of climate change.
+Nations opposed to whaling plan to renew a long-standing proposal for the creation of a South Atlantic Whale Sanctuary, after previous proposals were knocked by the pro-whaling lobby.

 - Moratorium still in place-